How to track the source of your leads in Keap

 How to track the source of leads in Keap

-When visitors land on your website, their browser saves information in a cookie: the site they came from, the landing page they accessed, the keyword they clicked, and so on.
+When visitors land on your website, their browser saves information in a cookie:

 When visitors fill out your form, they input data in the visible fields (name, email, etc.).
-Simultaneously, leadsources.io automatically adds lead source data to the form as hidden fields (channel, source, etc.).
+Simultaneously, leadsources.io automatically adds the lead source data to the form as hidden fields (channel, source, etc.).

-Once the form is submitted, the lead source data is sent along with their responses to Keap.
-You can view the lead source together with the lead name, email, and other details in the same Keap entry.
+Once the form is submitted, the lead source data is sent, along with their responses, to Keap.
+You can view the lead source, together with the lead name, email, and other details in the same Keap entry.

 • Channel